 State Government Broadband Planning and Initiatives – Leverage ACA’s 2022 Arizona Statewide Broadband Middle-Mile Strategic Plan to advance a comprehensive statewide broadband strategy and robust oversight mechanisms as the pandemic brings new waves of federal monies.
 Grow ACA’s Broadband Office to meet the planning, funding and governance challenges ahead, as well as establish a Broadband Development Authority that coordinates and optimizes use of these digital-equity funding resources by Arizona communities, education institutions and nonprofit organizations.
 Ensure a level playing field for incumbent and new entrant broadband providers and a technology-neutral approach.

 Provide up-to-date state broadband mapping capabilities to track broadband coverage and fiber deployments integrated with crowdsourced speed test data, and demographic and community anchor institution details.
-Make the data and mapping tools publicly available through the AZGEO Clearinghouse and open sourcing, leveraging them in Arizona’s response to the Federal Communication Commission’s (FCC) pending maps based on its Broadband Data Collection program driving state allocations of IIJA broadband, equity, access and deployment funding.
+Make the data and mapping tools publicly available through the AZGEO Clearinghouse and open sourcing, leveraging them in Arizona’s response to the Federal Communication Commission’s (FCC) new maps based on its Broadband Data Collection program driving state allocations and targeted communities of IIJA broadband, equity, access and deployment funding.

 Help coordinate cross-jurisdictional infrastructure deployments with the Bureau of Land Management, U.S. Forest Service, Bureau of Reclamation and other federal, regional, state and tribal landowners to ensure timely and reasonable planning and permitting processes.
 Consider additional regulatory reform and incentives that further drive rural broadband deployment by electric cooperatives recently authorized to deploy deep fiber and serve residential and enterprise broadband customers.